 Masks: Assertions that wearing face coverings will cause you to become sick by rebreathing your own virus particles or your own carbon dioxide are blatantly false.
 Masks have been definitively shown to reduce virus transmission between individuals.
 As estimates of infected persons without symptoms are in the millions, symptomatic patients may shed virus for weeks, and people may become reinfected or reactivated with the virus, we show our respect, compassion, and love for others by wearing a mask ourselves.

-Vaccines: Scientists all over the world have been working tirelessly to develop a vaccination for COVID19.
-The current studies on safety have been conducted on fewer than 10 patients, and their efficacy has not been established.
+Vaccines: Scientists all over the world have been working tirelessly to develop a vaccination for COVID19 as quickly as possible.
 While we are hopeful that a vaccine of some effectiveness will be forthcoming, we anticipate many months will be required for adequate investigation prior to release.

 As Pennsylvania and the Nation begin to enact reopening strategies, we remind you that these actions represent a capacity of the health system to manage an increased number of COVID19 cases.
 On behalf of our staff and all health care providers, first responders, and essential workers, those you know and love and those you don't, Please continue to observe the practices of staying at home when feasible, wearing mouth and nose covering when out for essential activities, and social distancing.